Chart Color Schemes

 Health performance in Trott Park is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Trott Park faces significant health challenges according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all ages but more so among older cohorts.
-Private health cover is very low at approximately 49% of the total population (around 1,547 people), compared to 52.7% in Greater Adelaide and a national average of 55.7%.
+Trott Park faces significant health challenges based on AreaSearch's assessment in June 2021.
+Mortality rates and chronic condition prevalence were high, with common health conditions prevalent across all age groups but more so among older cohorts.
+Private health cover was low at approximately 49% of the total population (around 1,550 people), compared to 52.7% in Greater Adelaide and a national average of 55.7%.

-The most common medical conditions are asthma and mental health issues, affecting 8.9% and 8.1% of residents respectively.
-However, 65.2% of residents report no medical ailments, compared to 67.9% in Greater Adelaide.
-Health outcomes among the working-age population are typical.
-The area has a higher proportion of seniors aged 65 and over at 20.4% (around 648 people), compared to 19.3% in Greater Adelaide.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+The most common medical conditions were asthma and mental health issues, affecting 8.9 and 8.1% of residents respectively, while 65.2% reported no medical ailments, compared to 67.9% across Greater Adelaide.
+Health outcomes among the working-age population were broadly typical.
+As of June 2021, 20.1% of residents were aged 65 and over (around 640 people).
+Health outcomes among seniors presented some challenges but ranked lower nationally than the broader population.

 Frequently Asked Questions - Health